 He is registered representative on the EPO register for over 5000 European patent applications.

-Hugh is an elected member of the EPI Council and is the author of the book "European Unitary Patent and Unified Patent Court" published by the Chartered Institute of Patent Attorneys (CIPA).
+Hugh was previously an elected member of the EPI Council and is the author of the book "European Unitary Patent and Unified Patent Court" published by the Chartered Institute of Patent Attorneys (CIPA).

-Hugh has been recognised as a leading patent attorney by Chambers & Partners UK 2020.
+Hugh has been recognised as a leading patent attorney by Chambers and Partners UK 2023.
 His work with a range of telecommunications clients earned him a Band 1 ranking.

 'Harmonisation is not the issue'.
 CIPA, February 2016.